GhostWriters/DockSTARTer/docs/apps/rustdesk_hbbs.md

 [RustDesk](https://rustdesk.com) is an open-source, self-hosted TeamViewer alternative.

+hbbs is the RustDesk ID/Rendezvous server.
+You will need both hbbs and hbbr for a functional deployment.

 ## Install/Setup

 This application does not have any specific setup instructions documented.
 If